prazian/how_to_become_10x_developer/README.md

 How to become a 10x developer?
 That's a secret!
 And 10x developers never share their secrets! ;)

-## Am I a code Ninja 10x Developer?
+## Am I a code Ninja 10x Developer now?
 ![Companies who blindly hire 10x developers](_docs/img/am-i-a-10x-dev.png)

 ## Some articles to read: